Stochastic Compositional Optimization with Compositional Constraints: Introduction

 \subsection{Contributions}

-Our work aims to incorporate various complicated expected value constraints into the current SCO framework to handle real-world applications.
-The contributions are three-fold.
+Our work seeks to incorporate various complex expected-value constraints into the current SCO framework to better address real-world applications.
+The contributions of this paper are four-fold: \begin{itemize} \item We introduce a new model that integrates single-level and two-level compositional expected-value constraints into the SCO framework.
+This model is designed to handle complex expectation constraints that arise in real-world applications involving online or large-scale datasets.
+We illustrate the applicability of our model with three examples in risk management.

-\begin{itemize} \item We identify a new model incorporating single-level and two-level compositional expected value constraints into the current SCO framework.
-Our model can handle complicated expectation constraints arising from real-world applications with online or large-scale datasets.
-We provide three applications of our model to risk management.
+\item We address SCO with single-level expected-value constraints by reformulating it as a saddle point optimization problem and proposing a primal-dual algorithm that iteratively updates the primal and dual variables.
+We demonstrate that the solution path converges to the optimal solution at the optimal rate of $\cO(\frac{1}{\sqrt{N}})$.
+Numerical experiments validate the theoretical convergence rate and showcase the practical effectiveness of our approach.

-\item We consider SCO with single-level expected value constraints, reformulate it as a saddle point optimization problem, and propose a primal-dual type algorithm that iteratively updates the primal and dual variables.
-We show that the solution path converges to the optimal solution at the optimal rate of $\cO(\frac{1}{\sqrt{N}})$.
+\item Extending our work to SCO with two-level compositional expected-value constraints, we propose a modified primal-dual algorithm to address these challenges.
+We prove that the solution path achieves the same $\cO(\frac{1}{\sqrt{N}})$ convergence rate to the optimal solution.

-\item We further consider SCO with two-level compositional expected value constraints and propose a modified primal-dual algorithm to tackle it.
-We show that the solution path enjoys the same $\cO(\frac{1}{\sqrt{N}})$ rate of convergence to the optimal solution.
+\item We conducted numerical experiments on a stochastic portfolio optimization problem with CVaR constraints.
+The results suggest that our algorithm is both efficient and stable across problem instances of varying dimensions. \end{itemize}